 State laws typically establish standards for instruction, qualifications of faculty, administrative procedures, marketing, recruiting, financial operations, and other operational matters.
 To the extent that we have obtained, or obtain in the future, additional authorizations or licensure, changes in state laws and regulations and the interpretation of those laws and regulations by the applicable regulators may limit our ability to offer education programs and award degrees.
 Some states may also prescribe financial regulations that are different from those of the DOE.
 If we fail to comply with state licensing or authorization requirements, we may be subject to the loss of state licensure or authorization.
-If we fail to comply with state requirements to obtain licensure or authorization, we may be the subject of injunctive actions or penalties.
-Loss of licensure or authorization or the failure to obtain required licensures or authorizations could prohibit us from recruiting or enrolling students in particular states, reduce significantly our enrollments and revenues and have a material adverse effect on our results of operations.
+If we fail to comply with state requirements to obtain licensure or authorizations could prohibit us from recruiting or enrolling students in particular states, reduce significantly our enrollments and revenues and have a material adverse effect on our results of operations.
 We enroll students in all 50 states, as well as the District of Columbia and Puerto Rico.
-We have sought and received confirmation that our operations do not require state licensure or authorization, or we have been notified that we are exempt from licensure or authorization requirements, in three states.
+We have sought and received confirmation requirements, in three states.
 We, through our legal counsel, are researching the licensure requirements and exemption possibilities in the remaining 47 states.
-It is anticipated that Aspen will be in compliance with all state licensure requirements by June 2014.
-Because we enroll students in all 50 states, as well as the District of Columbia and Puerto Rico, we may have to seek licensure or authorization in additional states in the future.
+It is anticipated that Aspen will be in compliance with all state licensure requirements by June of 2014.
+Because we enroll students in all 50 states, as well as the District of Columbia equirements by June of 2014.
+Because we enroll students in all 50 states, as well as the District of New Partice requirements by June of 2014.

 Under DOE regulations, if an institution offers postsecondary education through distance education to students in a state in which the institution is not physically located or in which it is otherwise subject to state jurisdiction as determined by that state, the institution must have met any state requirements for it to be legally offering postsecondary distance education in that state.
 A federal court has vacated such requirement, and an appellate court affirmed that ruling on June 5, 2012, though further guidance is expected.
-See page 40 of this prospectus.
+See page 10 of this report.
 Should the requirement be upheld or otherwise enforced, however, and if we fail to obtain required state authorization to provide postsecondary distance education in a specific state, we could lose our ability to award Title IV aid to students within that state.

-The DOE's new requirement could lead some states to adopt new laws and regulatory practices affecting the delivery of distance education to students located in those states.
+The DOE's requirement could lead some states to adopt new laws and regulatory practices affecting the delivery of distance education to students located in those states.
 In the event we are found not to be in compliance with a state's new or existing requirements for offering distance education within that state, the state could seek to restrict one or more of our business activities within its boundaries, we may not be able to recruit students from that state, and we may have to cease providing service to students in that state.
 In addition, under the DOE's regulation regarding state authorization and distance education, if and when the regulation is enforced or re-promulgated, we could lose eligibility to offer Title IV aid to students located in that state.